New Construction

 The Need For A Restoration Center

-For a decade the Cuban government has wanted to build an archival storage center with wet and dry conservation laboratories… formerly known as the Taller…on site at Finca Vigía.
-The building was renamed the Restoration Center by the Consejo Nacional de Patrimonio — reflecting the many marvelous state-of-the-art technology within.
-Our architectural team and document conservators consulted on the design.
-However Cuban resources and materials were not available.
+For a decade museum curators wanted to build an archival storage center with wet and dry conservation laboratories… formerly known as the Taller…on site at Finca Vigía.
+The building, finally completed in 2019, was renamed the Restoration Center by the Consejo Nacional de Patrimonio — reflecting the many marvelous state-of-the-art technologies within.

 Over time, the humid environment in Cuba can be very destructive to documents, photos, and books.